ahleighton/OE-ephys-course/source/EEA/disclaimer_terms_conditions.rst

 Links To Other Sites
 ###################################
-These pages contain links that will redirect you to third party websites that are not operated by us.
+These pages contain links that will redirect you to third party websites that are not operated by us and that we do not take responsibility for.